MIFID LICENSE FOR PAN-EUROPEAN BROKERAGE, INVESTMENT MANAGEMENT AND ADVISORY SERVICES. WEALTHTECH LICENSING

 MiFID licensed Brokerage, Forex and investment advisory companies are allowed to provide services to the clients in any other EU member state, including big national markets such as Germany and France, without any additional licensing.
 The license passporting procedure is very simple and takes one month.
 Regulators from other EU member states are restricted to implement any additional regulations or barriers.
 Lithuanian national regulation allows CEO and members of the board of the company, dealers and brokers to reside outside Lithuania enabling them to be near their clients.
 The companies licensed in Lithuania are allowed to be direct members of the stock exchanges, depositories and clearinghouses registered in any other EU jurisdiction without any restrictions.
 This creates safe, efficient and cost-effective pan-European investment advisory, securities brokerage and Forex dealing vehicle which opens a single European financial market at low cost and provides a competitive advantage.

 Modern financial infrastructure makes Lithuania and it’s capital Vilnius very attractive place to securities brokers, Forex dealers and investment advisers from around the world.
-Nasdaq, the creator of the world’s first electronic stock market, is strongly operating in Lithuania and the Baltic States and has established Nasdaq Technology and Business Support Competence Center in Vilnius.
+Revolut Securities holds Lithuanian Category B brokerage license serving Revolut brokerage business in Europe.
+Nasdaq, the founder of the world’s first electronic stock market, is strongly operating in Lithuania and the Baltic States and has established Nasdaq Technology and Business Support Competence Center in Vilnius.
 Nasdaq Stock Exchanges in Tallinn, Riga and Vilnius form the Baltic Market, the core idea of which is to minimize the differences between the markets in order to facilitate cross-border trading.
 Central Securities Depository in Lithuania, Latvia and Estonia is also owned by Nasdaq providing high-level depository services.
 International banks SEB, Swedbank, DnB based in Lithuania together with their local competitors provide the world-class financial infrastructure for investors and FinTech start-ups.
 The possibility to outsource relatively cheap services from the local service providers gives a strong competitive advantage compared to other European jurisdictions.

 Wealthtech licensing and business-oriented regulation